 The two major facilities in the US Virgin Islands are Governor Juan F. Luis Medical Center on St. Croix, and the Schneider Regional Medical Center which has facilities on St. Thomas, St. Croix, and St. John.
 Other private facilities include the East End Family Health Center, Frederiksted Healthcare Inc., and The Red Hook Family Practice.

-- Weather: The winter weather in The US Virgin Islands will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in The US Virgin Islands will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like The US Virgin Islands you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.